MJimitater/Object-Detection/README.md

 Download dataset:
 Source of dogs and cats photo dataset: https://www.robots.ox.ac.uk/~vgg/data/pets/

-**Careful**: I noticed, images and labels might be corrupted in its chronology!
+**Caution**: I noticed, images and labels might be corrupted in its chronology!

 Make sure to edit the pwd for the data(sub)sets